isc-projects/kea/doc/guide/dhcp4-srv.rst

 global host reservations visits part of the network that is serviced by 192.0.5.0/24, it will get an IP address 192.0.2.100, a subnet 192.0.5.0 and a default router 192.0.5.1.
-Obviously, such a configuration is unusable, as the client won't be able to reach its default gateway.
+Obviously, such a configuration is unusable, as the client will not be able to reach its default gateway.

 To use global host reservations, a configuration similar to the following can be used: